threefoldtecharchive/info_manual3/wiki/faq/faq.md

 Note that as of now, rewards are proportional to the uptime, so (e.g.) 40% uptime farms 40% of the total uptime period.

 When implemented : For certified Titans 3nodes, it is 97% uptime per month (21.6h).
 For DIY 3nodes, it is 95% uptime per month (36h).
 For professional certified 3 nodes, it is 99.5% uptime per month (3.6h).
 ***

+### How can I check the uptime of my 3nodes?
+Is there a tool to check the uptime of 3node servers on the Threefold Grid?

+You can go on the Threefold Dashboard, and select "Farms" in the Portal menu.
+When you select a specific 3node in your farm, you can see a visual graph of the 3node's uptime of the last month.
+By clicking on "Node Statistics", you can see past and present uptime periods.

+To check uptime, you can also use [this tool](http://publicuptime.tfcloud.us/uptimeCheck) made by a TF community member.
+This tool is also available with the Planetary Network [here](http://uptime.tfcloud.us/uptimeCheck).
+This link works when you are connected to the Planetary Network.

+***

 ### I set up a 3node in the middle of the month, does it affect uptime requirements and rewards?